psat/ResourceScheduler/notepad.md

 Create the method that will be responsible for actually checking the availability of the resources and to decide if should send the messages through the gateway, but probably I may create a simple first in first out priority logic.

+Create a class to apply group prioritisation as well as a test class.
+Should create a mapping to keep track of the message's groups an the status, in progress, added, etc, probably should add for begin and termination of groups.

+This should be the final implementation, unless termination and cancelling of messages are trivial to add.

+Group prioritisation works nicely.
+Should now integrate it with the ResourceScheduler, which should basically be associate the later instance object with the latest instance object.

+Struggling with the Termination functionality - this might not be covered on all situations - will leave as it is right now

+On a last refactoring, define the getGroupID() method abstract for the Message interface - I assume all messages must have a GroupID ID so all future implementations should have the GroupID.
+Could simply create an Abstract Class that should contain this method implemented, but leaving the completed() to be implemented.
+Rather do the first choice.

+Add some console history files.
+At the end was hard to devise tests with the whole flow in execution.

+At the end:

+* Cancel logic working properly.
+* Termination logic was hard to achieve, but also working properly.
+* GroupPriority working as expected - not as trivial as I expected.
+* Alternative Message Prioritisation applied with a FIFO logic.

+All test went well